jhzju/jhzju/README.md

- Hi, I’m Jing
+Hi, I’m Jing.
 An architect who loves design.
-A hard-woring gardener
+A hard-woring gardener.
-A epicure who are good at cooking
+A epicure who are good at cooking.
-A companion for my pets
+A companion for my pets.